Britain mourns victims of Grenfell fire tragedy - Journal du Cameroun

-Green scarves, white roses: the community surrounding Grenfell Tower, the west London building ravaged by fire, united around shared symbols Wednesday night as they began 24 hours of poignant commemorations for the tragedy that killed 71 people a year ago.
+Green scarves, white roses: the community surrounding Grenfell Tower, the west London building ravaged by fire, united around shared symbols on Thursday as they held poignant commemorations for the tragedy that killed 71 people a year ago.

-The procession — accompanied by a portable speaker playing a melancholic track on repeat — ended in the shadow of the burnt-out block just prior to the 12:54 am anniversary of the blaze’s outbreak.
+The procession — accompanied by a portable speaker playing a melancholic track on repeat — ended in the shadow of the burnt-out block just before 12:54 am, the time the London Fire Brigade received the first call about a fire in the tower.

-Then at 12:54 am, heralded by a short trumpet blast, an eerie silence of 72 seconds — in memory of each of the people who perished, along with a stillborn baby — descended on the sombre site, as light rain started to fall.
+After a short trumpet blast and as light rain began to fall, the crowd assembled at the sombre site then marked an eerie silence of 72 seconds — in memory of each of the people who perished, along with a stillborn baby.

 “I saw everything from the start of that night and I couldn’t sleep for three weeks,” recalled Farhiya Abdi, 42, a mother-of-two who was among the first to arrive at Grenfell from her nearby home as the fire spread.